conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/feedstocks.md

 This happens in two steps in the CI of [`cf-scripts`](https://github.com/regro/cf-scripts).

-First, the version information is updated from upstream sources and stored in the [`cf-graph-countyfair` repo](/docs/maintainer/infrastructure/#regrocf-graph-countyfair), more specifically in the `versions` directory tree, nested by hash with one file per package.
+First, the version information is updated from upstream sources and stored in the [`autotick-bot-graph` repo](/docs/maintainer/infrastructure/#conda-forgeautotick-bot-graph), more specifically in the `versions` directory tree, nested by hash with one file per package.

 ```mermaid
 sequenceDiagram